-Plains Art Museum is organized into four (4) locations and twelve (12) departments, including development and marketing, operations, exhibitions, education/community programs, event planning, executive, accounting, food service, gaming, and The Store.
+Plains Art Museum is organized into eight (8) locations and ten (10) departments: accounting, collections, communications/marketing, curatorial/exhibitions, development, education/community programs, events, executive/administration, facilities, and visitor services/The Store.
 When employment opportunities become available, openings are announced at this site for application.

 How To Apply:

 Download the Plains Art Museum job application form, fill in your information and mail to the respective address.
 It may take a minute to download.

 P.O.
 Box 2338

 Blue Wolf Casino (located in Cactus Jack’s Saloon)

 Apply here for Blue Wolf Casino and King Pin Casino positions